 Using a waste contractor instead

-Why not save the trip to tip, hassle of applying for a van permit (and adhering to restrictions) and pay a contractor like HIPPO to take your waste off your hands?
+Why not save the trip to tip, hassle of applying for a van permit (and adhering to restrictions) and pay HIPPO to take your waste off your hands?
 Our range of HIPPOBAGs, skips and Man & Van services mean there’s always a hassle-free option that works for you.

 Council links related to van permits at HWRCs: